icopy-site/awesome-cn/docs/awesome/Awesome-Sitecore.md

 - [VS Solution Example for Content Hub](https://github.com/Sitecore/ContentHub-VS-Solution-Example) - A visual Studio Solution Example to download and base any Content Hub Development on, featuring Intellisense, Sync of scripts, Debugging and Unit-Testing.

-- [Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) - Repository for all the Content Hub ONE demos built by the Sitecore Demo Solutions team.
+- [Sitecore.Demo.CHONE](https://github.com/Sitecore/Sitecore.Demo.CHONE) - Repository for all the Content Hub ONE demos built by the Sitecore Demo Solutions team, including PLAY Media Next.js Website and PLAY Media Mobile Phone Application.

 - [Sitecore spatial geojson polygons](https://github.com/josedbaez/sitecore-spatial-geojson-polygons) - Implementation of a Linq extension to be able to query on points that intercept GeoJson polygons in solr indexes.
 The demo provides a template with the spatial field, couple of sample items with polygons from openstreetmap that cover some cities; and a controller rendering that reads lat and lng from the querystring and returns the polygon of the item found (e.g. Big Ben's coordinates return London).